 User Quality of Experience (QoE) can be described as "a subjective measure of customer's experiences".
+With the growth and development of the Internet, the desire for better understanding and metrication of the quality of experience now exists for many domains in the Internet ecosystem.
 User QoE for browsing the Internet is an actively researched field with particular interest from various big players such as Internet Service Providers (ISPs), Content Distribution Networks (CDNs), infrastructure providers, content originators like YouTube and Google, as well as the end-users themselves.
+With web browsing being one of the most dominant activities on cellular networks, accompanied by an increase of mobile web data usage over the years and mobile phones steadily having the highest usage densities worldwide.

 In this context, the Google CrUX dataset is a vastly large public dataset that uses Google's large-scale Internet measurement architecture [1] to aggregate browsing data and derive invaluable real-life user quality of experience metrics across all device types.
-Yet, the CrUX report has limited scientific work [2], [3] done on it to date.
-Additionally, the raw metrics, such as First Paint (FP), DOM Content Loaded (DCL), etc. gathered through browser, i.e. Google Chrome usage is yet to be explored in depth.
+Yet, the CrUX report has limited scientific work [2][3] done on it to date. the raw metrics, such as First Paint (FP), DOM Content Loaded (DCL), etc. gathered through browser, i.e. Google Chrome usage is yet to be explored in depth.
 It can be put into applicable contexts and paired with the dataset's ongoing aggregation over time, capturing longitudinal developments.
 This makes for a powerful resource as it will provide important insights to the site owners for further development, especially as there is an emerging interest in in-the-wild measurements [4].

 With the rapid growth of the Internet in the last decade, efforts have been made to factor users in more real-life data measurements such as those conducted by Ickin et al. [4] for mobile application quality of experience.
 Also, efforts to improve user experience in mobile Internet browsing regarding loading times and latency have been reviewed by Cazanas et al. [5], identifying major web design strategies aimed at heightening mobile user quality of experience.
-However, such a comprehensive study on users browsing experience (in Google Chrome) across different metrics and dimensions over the CrUX dataset has not been conducted yet.
+However, such a comprehensive study on users browsing experience (in Google Chrome) across different metrics and dimensions over the CrUX dataset has not been conducted yet, which serves as the main motivation for this paper.